 Toilet Paper Drive

-Understanding that low income families cannot purchase toilet paper with food stamps and understanding that the product is a necessity, Exchange Club of Highline sets aside a day each year for this project.
-A truck is located at the 5 Corners parking lot and both Trader Joe’s and Albertsons bring in extra stock for purchase by their customers.
+Understanding that low income families cannot purchase toilet paper with food stamps and that the product is a necessity, Exchange Club of Highline sets aside two days each year for this project.
+A truck will be located at the 5 Corners parking lot at Trader Joe’s and another weekend will be setup at Manhattan QFC.
+The stores bring in extra stock for purchase by their customers.
 As a result of this partnership, we have traditionally collected enough TP, (average is more than 11,000 rolls) to provide area banks with a 3 month supply.

 Uniform funds for elementary schools

-It’s a wonderful way to spend an evening, at Safeco Field for a Mariners game with good friends.
+It’s a wonderful way to spend an evening, at T-Mobile Park for a Mariners game with good friends.
 Each year, Exchange Club of Highline takes a group of seniors from the Highline area to a Mariners’ game.
 Everything is provided for the participants – a ticket to the game, transportation and a goody bag full of treats.